A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 P

 Patient Protection and Affordable Care Act (PPACA).
-Also known as the Affordable Care Act (ACA), the act included a variety of health-related provisions that extended health insurance coverage to many uninsured Americans, implemented measures designed to reduce health care costs, imposed requirements on health providers and insurance companies, and levied a broad range of taxes to help pay for expanded healthcare.
+Also known as the Affordable Care Act (ACA), the law included a variety of health-related provisions that extended health insurance coverage to many uninsured Americans, implemented measures designed to reduce health care costs, imposed requirements on health providers and insurance companies, and levied a broad range of taxes to help pay for expanded healthcare.

 Pay-as-you-go (PAYGO).
-PAYGO is a budget rule requiring that tax cuts, as well as increases in entitlement and other mandatory spending, must be offset by tax increases or cuts in mandatory spending.
+PAYGO is a budget rule requiring that tax cuts, as well as increases in entitlement and other mandatory spending, be offset by tax increases or cuts in mandatory spending.
 PAYGO does not apply to discretionary spending (spending that is controlled through the appropriations process).

 Personal exemption.
 A per-person amount of income that is shielded from income tax.
 In calculating taxable income, tax filers may subtract the value of the personal exemption times the number of people in the tax unit.
 The personal exemption is indexed for inflation.
 The TCJA eliminated personal exemptions through 2025.

 Poverty guidelines.
-Income levels used to determine eligibility for participation in means-tested federal programs.
+Income levels used to determine eligibility for means-tested federal programs.
 The guidelines equal a base amount for each household plus a constant additional amount for each household member.
 The guidelines are indexed annually to the Consumer Price Index.
 (See also Poverty levels.)

 Pre-filled (or pre-populated) return.
 A tax return supplied by the tax authority with many items pre-filled based on information reported by third parties.
 For example, the IRS could send taxpayers a 1040 form with wages and salaries as reported by employers, and interest, dividends, and some capital gains as reported by financial institutions.
-The taxpayer must correct any errors and add missing information before certifying the return as accurate and submitting it.
+The taxpayer must then correct any errors and add missing information before certifying the return as accurate and submitting it.

 Progressivity.
 A measure of how tax burdens increase with income.
 A progressive tax claims a proportionately larger share of income from higher-income than from lower-income taxpayers.
 Conversely, a Regressive tax levies a larger share of income from lower-income households than from higher-income ones.
 Taxes that claim the same percentage of income from all taxpayers are termed “proportional.”